 Given that we live in a world with real and destructive addictions–drugs, alcohol, thievery, and even sexual addiction, I have to wonder if we ought to cast games being “addicting” in a positive light.
 And yet we often hear this line repeated, “you HAVE to play this game, it’s so addicting, you won’t be able to stop!”
 I understand why game companies design systems that will keep players coming back–they want to give people a product that will provide lasting entertainment.
-But as critics should we not be a little more critical about games’ “addictive” qualities?
+But should we not be a little more critical about games’ “addictive” qualities?
 While acknowledging the value of games keeping our interest, should we not also not also be wary of systems that are designed to sink their hooks into us a little too deeply?

 From the pleasing sounds of every various button press, to the satisfying way various parts of your city connect, then come to life (then die and come back from the dead), every element of this game has been perfectly and patiently engineered to engender an endorphin rush of accomplishment. . . .

 In a nutshell, it is the heart and mind of the SimCity games of days gone by, but more beautiful, ready to seduce away your hours until you are a rotted husk of the person you used to be.
 If it charged by the hour, you’d sell a kidney.
 I wish I was joking.